Kanye West Countersued By Insurance Company Regarding Canceled Saint Pablo Tour

 Advertisement

-News that West had filed a suit against Lloyd's of London broke in early August.
-West's suit claims the company was stalling on payments related to the cancelled tour.
+West filed the suit against Lloyd's of London in early August, claiming the company was stalling on payments related to the cancelled tour.
 By giving up the tour, West relinquished a fair amount of money — tours are how most musicians make money these days, especially high-profile acts like West.
 According to the initial complaint filed by Very Good Touring, Inc, which handled the tour, the company filed a claim just two days after West was admitted to the UCLA Neuropsychiatric Hospital.
 VGT also stated it went to great lengths to insure the tour.
 The statement alleges that Lloyd's of London is using proof that there was marijuana in Kanye West's system to stall on the payments owed to VGT.

 The statement, obtained by The Hollywood Reporter, adds, "Nor have [Lloyd's of London] provided anything approaching a coherent explanation about why they have not paid, or any indication if they will ever pay or even make a coverage decision, implying that Kanye's use of marijuana may provide them with a basis to deny the claim and retain the hundreds of thousands of dollars in insurance premiums paid by Very Good."